Tarmslitaren/FrosthavenAssistant/README.md

 - Some text alignment issues with small texts on small (mobile) screens.
 - Frosthaven Style option is not a 100% accurate.
 Partly because we don't know yet exactly how the cards should look.
 - Condition Animations do not play when connected.
-- Yuo can connect devices with different versions, but there will be issues.
+- You can connect devices with different versions, but there will be issues.
 PLease update all your devices!
+- Objectives and Escorts do not update their 'level'/health when monster level is changed.
+Please set the correct monster level before setting a scenario.

 ## Roadmap
 - Next: